MahanSharifi/MahanSharifi/README.md

-CHECK OUT MY WEBSITE DEVELOPED IN ANGULAR: https://mahanpersonalportfolio.web.app/Home ALL MY PROJECTS ARE PUBLISHED ON MY PERSONAL WEBSITE
+CHECK OUT MY WEBSITE DEVELOPED IN ANGULAR: https://mahanpersonalportfolio.web.app/Home SOME OF MY PROJECTS ARE PUBLISHED ON MY PERSONAL WEBSITE

 - 🌱

-- 👨‍💻 All of my projects are available at [https://mahanpersonalportfolio.web.app/Home](https://mahanpersonalportfolio.web.app/Home)
+- 👨‍💻 Some of my projects are available at [https://mahanpersonalportfolio.web.app/Home](https://mahanpersonalportfolio.web.app/Home)

 - 📫 How to reach me **mahan9879@gmail.com**